-While the division was the basic formation in the Italian Army a number of troops were organised at corps or army level essentially to act as higher formation reserve units.
+While the division was the basic formation in the Italian Army a number of troops were organized at corps or army level essentially to act as higher formation reserve units.

 The Italian infantry division was known as a ‘binary’ division (divisione binaria) because it was based around two infantry regiments.
 From 1 March 1940 an MVSN Legion (Blackshirts) of two battalions was attached to most of the divisions, partly to increase the manpower of the division but also to include fascist troops within regular army formations.

-During 1942 attempts were made to increase fire-power and mechanisation within the Army.
+During 1942 attempts were made to increase fire-power and mechanization within the Army.
 Additional a new, more flexible organizational structure was introduced.